General Information and Treatment Options

 Beyond MIGS devices, classical surgery or more significant implant devices can be performed that allow pressure to more easily escape the eye.
 These procedures are usually left in the hands of glaucoma specialists but are very successful.
 The percentage of people who need such surgery for glaucoma are very few, however.

 The mainstays of successful glaucoma treatment are regular visits and yearly testing of your eyes.
-Stay in communication with your doctor to stay ahead of the disease and most all cases of glaucoma go well nowadays.
+Stay in communication with your eye doctor to stay ahead of the disease and most all cases of glaucoma go well nowadays.
 A disease that used to be a difficult experience may be successfully treated and not an imposition on life as it used to be just a short time ago.
-Good results are the general rule with glaucoma treatment today.
+Good results are the general rule with glaucoma treatment today, whether medication or glaucoma surgery.